Madhur96/madhur96.github.io/gsoc19.md

 #### *Bonding period*

-Apart from bonding with the community, I worked on "display of muc name along with JID in status bar".
+Apart from bonding with the community, I worked on the display of MUC name along with JID in the status bar".

 Related issue: [#3448](https://lab.louiz.org/poezio/poezio/issues/3448).